Coast along Virginia and the Carolinas gets snow, ice

 “Just to be in a nice, cozy cafe and getting coffee — there’s something romantic about that,” Jamison added.
 “And I think maybe other people are feeling the same way.”

-But further south, the ice in the Carolinas has already caused headaches for some.
+But further south, the ice in the Carolinas has already caused headaches for many.

-About 6,000 customers were without power in the area around Morehead City, North Carolina, which is south of the Outer Banks, Duke Energy reported on its website.
-Another 1,000 lost power in the Wilmington Area.

-About 4,500 had lost power in coastal South Carolina on Friday night, including in Myrle Beach.
+About 4,500 had lost power in coastal South Carolina on Friday night, including in Myrtle Beach.
 But most were back online Saturday morning, according to utility Santee Cooper.

+The number of North Carolina power outages during the storm peaked at about 16,000 at 4 a.m.
+Saturday, and had dropped by midmorning to about 4,000, with most located in Onslow and Carteret counties, according to Gov. Roy Cooper’s office.

 In coastal Onslow County, North Carolina, officials said that several highway bridges remained closed Saturday morning, and urged drivers to stay off even the ones that are open.